 The first few weeks at school are the most important for the child and we aim to provide a seamless transition to starting school.
 We strive to provide the best for each child’s needs which is why we plan a steady transition into school life.
 On the first day of school we invite the parents to come back to school at lunchtime to have lunch with their child before taking them home.
 We provide a time staggered intake to ensure the children are well settled and comfortable in their new classroom.
-This will mean that the first few days of school will finish at 1.15pm (just after lunch); the next week will be extended to 2pm, with the following week being the usual school finish of 3pm.
+This will mean that the first few days of school will finish at 1.15pm (just after lunch); with the following week being the usual school finish of 3pm.
 We find that the children tire very quickly in the afternoon and we aim for each school day to end positively which is why the gradual extension of the school day is essential.
 Although this is the framework for the first few weeks at school, not all children are the same.
 If either you or the teacher feels that this does not suit your child or you have concern about staying full time, this can be discussed and altered to fit the needs of your individual child.

 Meet teacher evening